 “You lot…c’mere!” he replied, minus his usual charm.
 “If you think I’m spending the rest of my musical career being your chauffeur, think again.
 Learn to fucking drive.”

-“No worries big man,” said Jim as he, Deke and I headed out of hearing distance.
+“You got it, chief,” said Jim as he, Deke and I headed out of hearing distance.

 “Miserable big sod,” I said.

 “What’s so difficult about driving a van anyway?” asked Jim

 “Must be a lead guitarist thing,” I added.

 “Here’s one,” said Deke, “How many lead guitarists does it take to screw in a light bulb?”